Pre-Advanced Tango Classes

 PRE-ADVANCED

-There are a lot of Argentine Tango elements that are not extremely necessary to dance.
-They create the next level of understanding, like a specialized vocabulary while learning a language.
+There are many Argentine Tango elements that aren’t strictly necessary to dance, yet they unlock a deeper level of understanding - like learning the specialized vocabulary of a language.

-In this course, you may find people who are learning about boloes, ganchos, sacadas, volcadas, or colgadas for the first time, those who already dance the elements, but want to clarify the technique, and those who simply are here for more practice.
-Let the best ones elevate those who are just starting.
-This way, as a community, we all progress at lightning speed.
+In this course, you’ll find dancers discovering boleos, ganchos, sacadas, volcadas, or colgadas for the first time, as well as those refining their technique or simply seeking more practice.
+Let the most experienced elevate those just beginning - because as a community, we all progress faster together.

 Anita-Hernan-BostonTango-1.jpg